scikit-shapes/scikit-shapes/docs/index.md

 Scikit-shapes development is aimed to be community-driven.
 We warmly are welcome every contributions.
 Could it be for a new feature, a bug fixing, a typo in the documentation or any kind of feedback, we strongly encourage you to reach us if you think something must be changed.

-Have a look at the [contributing](contributing) section to learn more about contribution to scikit-shapes.
+Have a look at the [contributing](https://scikit-shapes.github.io/scikit-shapes/contributing) section to learn more about how to contribute to scikit-shapes.